eLearning Strategy: The Ultimate Way To Engage Your Learners

 Why engagement is necessary in eLearning?

-Too many eLearning courses are “page-turners”, where learners simply read through heavy-text screens.
-Engaging eLearning courses are necessary because they are most likely to keep learners interested and mentally stimulated during the course.
+Too many time we encounter eLearning courses that are “page-turners”, where learners simply read through heavy-text screens.
+Engaging eLearning courses are necessary because they help keeping learners interested and mentally stimulated till the end of the course.

 What is the ENGAGE Model?